transpocamp/transportationcamp.org/events/nyc-2023/index.markdown

 down in advance and bring it with you to the event.

 <h3 style="color: #FF6600;">Student Scholarship</h3>
 [Applications](https://forms.gle/NLpHdxEmCeRuKdKQ6) are now open for our scholarship essay!
-This year, TransportationCamp NYC will award TWO undergraduate students and TWO graduate students a $500 scholarship.
-Make sure you submit your essay by Monday, October 9 at 11:59pm EDT to qualify!
+Make sure you submit your essay by Monday, October 9 at 11:59pm EDT to enter for a chance to win $500!

-<h3 style="color: #FF6600;">Post-Camp Bike Tour</h3>
+<h3 style="color: #FF6600;">Pre-Camp Happy Hour</h3>
-We're planning a bike tour to be held on Sunday, October 15, led by the TCNYC team and MobilityData.
-Stay tuned for more details!
+Thanks to our friends at YPT-NYC, we'll be hosting a Happy Hour on Thursday, October 12 at 6pm.
+Join us at The Brazen Head in Brooklyn to reacquaint yourself with old friends and meet new ones before Camp on Saturday!
+Learn more and register [here](https://www.eventbrite.com/e/ypt-nyc-x-tcnyc-october-happy-hour-tickets-733145898117?aff=ebdsoporgprofile).

-<h3 style="color: #FF6600;">Happy Hour</h3>
+<h3 style="color: #FF6600;">Post-Camp Happy Hour</h3>
-In coordination with YPT-NYC and WTS-GNY, TCNYC will be hosting a Happy Hour on the evening of Thursday, October 12 and right after Camp on Saturday, October 14 in Brooklyn.
-Stay tuned for more details!
+In coordination with WTS-GNY, we'll also be hosting a Happy Hour immediately after Camp on Saturday evening.
+Continue your conversations from the unconference at Circa Brewing before heading out for the night!

+<h3 style="color: #FF6600;">Hudson River Park Bike Tour</h3>
+On Sunday, October 15, we'll be hosting a bike tour along the Hudson River Greenway beginning at 1pm.
+Join us to ride from Battery Park all the way to Midtown and learn about various points of interest along the way.
+Don't have a bike?
+That's okay!
+We'll be starting and ending at a CitiBike dock.
+More details to come soon!

+<h3 style="color: #FF6600;">MobilityData's North American Workshop</h3>
+On October 16 and 17, just after TransportationCamp NYC, MobilityData will be holding their North American Workshop in New York City!
+[Register here](https://mobilitydata.org/event/mobilitydata-north-american-workshop/) for this two-day event dedicated to discussing mobility through the lens of data.
+This workshop is meant for people who are all about mobility data, how to standardize it, how to exchange it, and how to leverage it!

+MobilityData is the global nonprofit dedicated to developing the open-source data formats that provide traveler information.
+MobilityData also focuses on creating spaces for knowledge exchange, bringing together public and private stakeholders to build the mobility of today and tomorrow.

 ### First Time at a TransportationCamp?